 Supporting the WordPress Community

 WordPress has been a key part of Envato’s success.
-It has been important to the growth of two of our largest Marketplaces and been the engine that has driven Tuts+ for so many years.
+It has been important to the growth of two of the largest Envato Market sites and been the engine that has driven Tuts+ for so many years.
 We are an active part of the WordPress community supporting events like WordPress Community Summit, PressNomics, WordPress Meetups, and open source projects like the OptionTree framework.
 If you have a worthy project that needs support, we'd love to hear from you.